World Cup 2022: Injured stars ruled out or doubts to make it to the tournament in Qatar

 There are number of players facing a race against time to be fit, including South Korea's Heung-Min Son.
 The Tottenham forward has undergone surgery to stabilise a fracture around his left eye after sustaining the injury in his side's 2-1 win over Marseille on Tuesday, and while Spurs have given no timeframe for the 30-year-old's recovery, with the World Cup starting on November 20 he faces a battle to be fit.

-England have injury concerns of their own with Kyle Walker, Reece James, Ben Chilwell and Kalvin Phillips all on the sidelines as the World Cup gets ever closer.
+England have injury concerns of their own with Kyle Walker, Reece James and Kalvin Phillips all on the sidelines as the World Cup gets ever closer.

+Chelsea defender Ben Chilwell has confirmed he will miss the 2022 World Cup after suffering a significant injury in Chelsea's win over Dinamo Zagreb on Wednesday.

 Japan have already named their squad for Qatar and Takehiro Tomiyasu was set to be a key figure for Hajime Moriyasu's side, but a muscle injury picked up in the latter stages of Arsenal's Europa League win against Zurich has left his participation in doubt.